 5. Make the move From Owner to Overseer

 Practice steward leadership.
 Use the resources wisely.
 An essential shift for Ethical business leaders is moving from ownership to stewardship.
 True success comes not from what you achieve, but in the legacy, you leave behind to others.
-It should be the desire of every Ethical business owner to be recognised not for what they own, but what they helped others to achieve.
+It should be the desire of every Ethical business owner to be recognised not for what they own, but for what they helped others to achieve.

 6. Trust the law of sowing and reaping

 Sow liberally.
 Be generous with your seeds.
 Plant daily.
 Be constantly trying new things.
 Don’t be afraid to start small.
 Practice patience.